AdamGetbags/yahooOptionsData/README.md

-# these scripts get price, open interest, and volume data for equities from yahoo using yahoo_fin
+# these scripts get price, open interest, and volume data for options from yahoo using yahoo_fin